tslocke/hobocookbook/manual/dryml-guide.markdown

 ## Nested `param` Declarations

 You can nest `param` declarations inside other tags that have `param` on them.
-For example, there's no need to chose between a `<page>` tag that provides a single content section and one that provides an aside section as well -- a single definition can serve both purposes:
+For example, there's no need to choose between a `<page>` tag that provides a single content section and one that provides an aside section as well -- a single definition can serve both purposes:

     <def tag="page">
       <html>